 Tuition Reduction Program: Fair Share Work Hours

 St. Peter Central Catholic participates in an optional program to reduce tuition costs each year.
-Parents choosing to participate in this program must fill out this Service_Agreement Form and work the required hours each year to qualify for the reduction.
+Parents choosing to participate in this program must fill out this Service Agreement 2019-2020 and work the required hours each year to qualify for the reduction.

 The Fair Share Work Hours program allows families to deduct a maximum of $300 per year off the cost of the oldest child’s tuition at St. Peter Central Catholic.
 The tuition reduction is provided as a credit to your account, which is generated by the Diocese once your hours have been confirmed and submitted by the school. a Service Agreement must be on file at the school to receive any reduction in tuition through the Diocese.